In tennis there is no mistaking speed and quickness in an opponent. It becomes obvious when you see a player that just blows by a defender.

 backward, the trunk slows drastically, causing the swinging arm to accelerate.

-examples of how each law plays a role in our great game.
-I encourage you
+There are many more examples of how each law plays a role in our great game.

-to continue studying how they work to help or hurt your movements.
-It is the
+I encourage you to continue studying how they work to help